 Bring Deadly Thinking to your community!
 We can provide a facilitator to present and support staff.
 All you need is commitment and a passion for improving your community’s social and emotional well-being!

-For key community members, natural helpers and Elders, RRMH delivers a two-day Train the Trainer workshop, in which trainees learn to deliver the Deadly Thinking program.
+For key community members, natural helpers and Elders, RRMH delivers a two-day Train the Presenter workshop, in which trainees learn to deliver the Deadly Thinking program.

 What does the program consist of?